 A Century of Evidence on Trend-Following Investing by Hurst, Ooi, and Pedersen

-The first two papers deal with moving averages applied to U.S. stocks.
-The third is a white paper from the folks at AQR.
+The first paper deals with moving averages applied to U.S. stocks.
+The second is a white paper from the folks at AQR.
 It features time series (absolute) momentum applied to 59 markets in 4 asset classes: equity indices, bonds, commodities, and currency pairs.
 The authors use a weighted combination of 1, 3, and 12 month look back periods on data back to 1903.
 Their paper provides convincing evidence that trend following absolute momentum is just as robust and pervasive as cross-sectional or relative strength price momentum.

 The expanded version of my paper, Risk Premia Harvesting Through Dual Momentum, shows that trend following absolute momentum is actually more valuable than relative strength momentum.
 Both enhance returns, but absolute momentum is more effective in reducing expected volatility and drawdown.
 The best of all worlds is to use them both together.